A-H-Nguyen/.dotfiles/README.md

 Turns out, kitty can display gifs in the terminal using `kitten icat <filename>` (with `icat` being used for any image file).

 The developer of kitty is like, definitely a furry right?

-Anyway, I found an artist named [NicoCuu](https://www.deviantart.com/nicocuu) and he's made some amazing animated backgrounds.
-Turns out, using that art in something like `fastfetch` looks awesome.

 I also want to customize dunst, sddm, and more.